shogunlab/Mochi/README.md

 ## Usage

 ### Proof-of-Concept
 The Mochi loader implements local process injection of a shellcode payload.
 This is intended to demonstrate the technique of using ChaiScript files that leverage the Windows API for offensive tasks.
+It does this by fetching the contents of a ChaiScript file, executing the script, the script will fetch the contents of a shellcode payload, it will call the Windows APIs to allocate/write memory and then call a function from inside Mochi to execute the memory.

-To do this, you'll need to perform the following steps:
+To run the Mochi PoC, you'll need to perform the following steps:
 1. Generate a shellcode payload in binary format.
 * During testing, [sRDI](https://github.com/monoxgas/sRDI) was used to convert a [message box payload](https://github.com/monoxgas/sRDI/tree/master/TestDLL) DLL file to a shellcode "*.bin" file.
 2. Upload the shellcode payload binary file to a remote hosting location, such as an S3 bucket.
 Obtain the URL and note it down.